Jennifer Harrison Elder, PhD, RN, FAAN

 University of Florida

 Gainesville, FL 32610-0187

-Dr. Elder is a fellow in the American Academy of Nursing and frequently reviews for NIH, American Nurses Foundation, Southern Nursing Research Society, Sigma Theta Tau International and refereed journals both in and outside the field of nursing.
+Dr. Elder is a fellow in the American Academy of Nursing and frequently reviews for NIH, Department of Defense, American Nurses Foundation, Southern Nursing Research Society, Sigma Theta Tau International and refereed journals both in and outside the field of nursing.
 She has served on a variety of committees both within the College of Nursing and University.
-She is a member of the American Nurses Association, American Academy of Nursing, Florida Nurses Association, Southern Nursing Research Society, International Society for Autism Research, and Sigma Theta Tau International Honor Society in Nursing.
+She is a member of the American Nurses Association, Florida Nurses Association, Southern Nursing Research Society, International Society for Autism Research, and Sigma Theta Tau International Honor Society in Nursing.

 - Elder, J. H. (2008).
 The Gluten-Free Casein-Free Diet in Autism: An Overview with Clinical Implications.
 Nutrition in Clinical Practice.
 23(6):583-8.

 - Ferdig, R.E., Amberg, H.G., Elder, J.H, Valcante, G., Donaldson, S., & Bendixen, R. (2008).
 The development of a web-based platform for fathers of children with autism.
 Learning Technology [Online serial], 10 (2), 11-15.

 - Cormier, E. & Elder, J.H.
 (2007).
 Diet and Child Behavior Problems: Fact or Fiction?
 Pediatric Nursing, 33 (2), 138-142.

 - Seung, H.K., Rogalski, Y., Shankar, M. & Elder, J.H.
 (2007).
 The Gluten- and Casein-Free Diet and Autism: Communication Outcomes from A Preliminary Double-Blind Clinical Trial.
 Journal of Medical Speech-Language Pathology, 15, 337-345.